Onna connects directly with Dropbox's API to collect all files stored in native format.

 - One-time is a one-way sync that collects information only once.

 - Auto-sync means that Onna will perform a full sync first and will keep the data source and Onna in mirrored sync.*

-The synchronization scope currently encompasses entire Dropbox accounts or recursive sync of any root folder.
+The synchronization scope currently encompasses entire Dropbox accounts or recursive sync of any selected root folder or subfolder.

 *Please note that permanently deleting a file from Dropbox (without moving it to the Trash folder) will not delete it from from Onna due to a limitation in Dropbox's API.

 Yes, you can export data and metadata in eDiscovery ready format.
 Load files are available in a dat file, CSV, or custom text file.
 This is only available for Dropbox Business.